mikejoyceio/map-panda/README.md

 $ gulp favicon
 ```

-Runs the favicon task, which generates favicons for all major platforms from a master favicon in [src/favicon] to [dist/favicons](dist/favicons).
+Generates favicons for all major platforms from a master favicon in [src/favicon](src/favicon).

 ## Resources